felixschweikl/felixschweikl.github.io/_pages/about.md

   - /about.html
 ---

-I am a Statistics student at the LMU Munich.
+I am a statistician interested in geophysics.
+Currently I apply a time series analysis on a geomagnetic index to predict geomagnetic disturbances in Earth's magnetic field caused by solar activity.
+During my studies in Statistics and Data Science at Ludwig-Maximilians-Universität München, I completed a minor subject in Geophysics and later specialized in Machine Learning.